 Staff of Withering [C]: This staff functions as a +1 staff that deals 2d4+1 hp of damage when using a charge.
 By using 2 charges and successfully striking an opponent, the staff ages a victim by 10 years.
 If 3 charges are spent, one of the victim's limbs shrivels into a mummified, useless member (saving throw versus spell-like devices is allowed).
 The aging effect automatically kills most creatures with a short lifespan.
-Effects of spent charges are cumulative, such that if 3 charges are used, the victim not only receives damage but is also aged and has a withered limb.
+Effects of spent charges are used, the victim not only receives damage but is also aged and has a withered limb.